-If you’re struggling to get insurance coverage for a cat with a pre-existing health condition then insurance providers, such as Everypaw might be able to help with this.
 Their team will review your cat’s medical records, and if they can’t cover a condition, they will let you know beforehand.
 Cat insurance can save money on vet’s bills in the long-term, which are an unexpected expense you might not want.

 If You Work All Day:

 If you work full-time you might be wondering if a cat is the right fit for you.
 The good news is that a cat can be an ideal pet to have if you work all day.
 As long as you’re there to feed them twice a day, and they have plenty to keep them occupied while you’re gone, you’ll have a happy cat.